Stage Four leads to the Advanced Diploma in Hypno-Psychotherapy and includes all the elements required for registration with UKCP.

 This gives a total of 508 hours of classroom training over the four years, which together with 392 hours of self-directed learning and the other requirements giving a total of 1800 hours of training.

 Most British universities have systems whereby students who do not have a first degree are offered access to Master’s degree courses on the basis of recognised, non-degree, qualifications and professional experience.
 National College training is recognised by the UK Council for Psychotherapy as a master’s level of training and, as such, provides our graduates with a good basis on which to approach universities, with a view to studying at Master’s level, or above.

-We have a direct arrangement with Bath Spa University whereby holders of the ADHP can apply for their MA in Counselling and Psychotherapy Practice with APL for all except the research methods module and dissertation.
+We have a direct arrangement with Bath Spa University whereby holders of the ADHP can apply for their MA in Counselling and Psychotherapy Practice with 60 APL Credits.